 Equitable access to adequate healthcare services remains a challenge in the region.
-SADC has therefore identified the need to develop and implement a Pharmaceutical Programme in line with the SADC Protocol on Health and the SADC Health Policy.
+SADC has identified the need to develop and implement a Pharmaceutical Programme in line with the SADC Protocol on Health and the SADC Health Policy.
 The purpose of this programme is to enhance the capacities of Member States to effectively prevent and treat diseases that are of major concern to public health in the region.
-The specific objective of the Pharmaceutical Programme is to affordable, quality, safe efficacious essential medicines".
+The specific objective of the Pharmaceutical Programme is to improve "sustainable availability and access to affordable, quality, safe efficacious essential medicines".

 The SADC Pharmaceutical Business Plan was approved in 2007.
-The Plan sets out the priorities and focus for the SADC Pharmaceutical Programme, a unit within the SADC Social and Human Development and Special Programmes (SHD&SP) Directorate.
+The plan sets out the priorities and focus for the SADC Pharmaceutical Programme, a unit within the SADC Social and Human Development and Special Programmes (SHD&SP) Directorate.

-The priorities of the SADC Pharmaceutical Business Plan consist of:
+The priorities of the SADC Pharmaceutical Business Plan includes: